Residential Service Officer

 What We Would Like You To Have

-- Experience in loss prevention, criminal justice, military, law enforcement, corrections, or other security services, especially in an educational environment.
+- Experience in loss prevention, criminal justice, military, law enforcement, corrections, or other sensitive security services.

 - An Associate's Degree or higher.

 - A current resume.
 Must include date ranges and whether full time or part-time work.